plaguecraft-team/plaguecraftbot/README.md

 <p align="center">node.js - Obviously.
 Why wouldn't we need the thing it'd coded in lmao<br />
 discord.js<br />
 node-fetch - Not required atm, but eventually will be.
 Used eventually to fetch data from our backend (http://services.plaguecraft.xyz:3000).
 It will replace the http module.<br />
 http - This is a pre-installed Node.js module, currently used to fetch data from our backend..
-No need to `npm i http`.</p>
+No need to `npm i http`.<br>
+dotenv - If you'd like.
+You can make modifications for it to just pull the token directly from the file, however this is not needed.<br>
+ms - used for the mute command's timer</p>